 The Charity Commission has a Diversity and Inclusion Strategy (in line with its duty under the Equality Act as a public body) but it is entirely internally focussed.
 And I don’t believe the Charity Commission is competent to regulate the sector on DEI issues, not least because it appears to be using what’s currently popular (ie what “the public” says in surveys) to shape its strategy.

-Also, the current Chair of the Charity Commission’s focus on “the public’s trust in charities” leads me to believe that she has not understood the National Audit Office’s guidance which says:
+Also, the current Chair of the Charity Commission’s focus on “the public’s trust in charities” (which she seems to define exclusively as what she believes Daily Mail readers would find acceptable) leads me to believe that she has not understood the National Audit Office’s guidance which says:

 “Consumer expectations can also be shaped by public opinion and social media.
 This can help regulators to identify issues.
 However, regulators often need to balance the current views and needs of different communities with the longer-term view that is needed for effective regulation.”